The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities: Semicontinuity of the Delta Invariant

-\begin{corollary} Let $\vp: A \to R$ be a flat morphism of rings with $A$ a PID and $R$ Nagata.
-Let $\nu :R \to \oR$ be the normalization and assume that $Coker(\nu)$ and $Ker(\nu^{>1})$ are finite over $A$ and for each $s\in f(X)$ the fiber $X_s $ has finitely many isolated non-normal singularities with residue fields finite over $k(s)$.
-Then the conclusions of Theorem \ref{thm.semicont1} hold. \end{corollary}
+\begin{corollary} Let $f: X \to S$ be a flat morphism of schemes with $S$ the spectrum of a PID and $X$ Nagata.
+Assume that $\NNor(X)$ and $X^1$ are finite over $S$ and that for each $s\in f(X)$ the fiber $X_s $ has finitely many isolated non-normal singularities with residue fields finite over $k(s)$.
+Then the conclusions of Theorem \ref{thm.semicont1} hold.